How to Compare Excel Files Using Java Streams

 Environment Setup Requirements

-• Access to your Excel files (obviously!)
+• Access to the Excel files you want to compare

 • About 10 minutes to follow along